ABCxFF/diepindepth/protocol/outgoing.md

 ## **`0x0B` JS Result Packet**

 This packet is the evaluated result of the [`0x0D` JS Challenge](./incoming.md#0x0d-js-challenge-packet) packet.
 It sends the evaluation id and the result.
-In older builds, this packet was known to be able encode any type result, meaning that it could send a string or integer back then.
+In older builds, this packet could also be a response to `0x0C` JS String Challenge, which is now no longer fully existing; so this packet is able to encode any type result, meaning that it could send a string or integer.

 Format:
 > `0B vu(id) any/vu(result)`